snail007/goproxy/README.md

 - ...

-This page is the v6.0 manual, and the other version of the manual can be checked by the following [link](docs/old-release.md).
+The manual on this page applies to the latest version of goproxy.
+Other versions may not be applicable.
+Please use the `help command` according to your own instructions.

 ### How to find the organization?